-Motor Cargo Sharehoider Rights Union Pacific Shareholder Rights Business Combinations with Interested Shareholders Motor Cargo has not adopted a business combination provision.
-In addition to any affirmative vote required by law or Union Pacific's revised articles of incorporation or bylaws, a business combination shall require the affirmative vote of not less than a majority of the votes entitled to b cast by the holders of all the then outstanding shares of voting stock, voting together as a single class, excluding voting stock beneficially owned by any "interested shareholder."
+with Interested Shareholders

+business combination provision. required by law or Union Pacific's revised articles of incorporation or bylaws, a business combination shall require the affirmative vote of not less than a majority of the votes entitled to be cast by the holders of all the then outstanding shares of voting stock, voting together as a single class, excluding voting stock beneficially owned by any "interested shareholder."
 An "interested shareholder" is any entity that beneficially owns, or beneficially owned within 2 years, 10% or more of the voting power of Union Pacific's capital stock.

-The above shall not be applicable to any particular business combination, and such business combination shall require only such affirmative vote, if any, as is required by law or by any other provision of Union Pacific's revised articles of incorporation or bylaws, or any agreement with any national securities exchange, if all of the conditions specified in either of the following paragraphs (1) or (2) are met or, in the case of a business combination not involving the payment of consideration to all holders of Union Pacific's outstanding capital stock, if th condition specified in the following paragraph (1) is met.
+The above shall not be applicable to any particular business combination, and $% \left(1\right) =\left(1\right) \left(1\right) \left($ such business combination shall require only such affirmative vote, if any, as is required by law or by any other provision of Union Pacific's revised articles of incorporation or bylaws, or any agreement with any national securities exchange, if all of the conditions specified in either of the following paragraphs (1) or (2) are met or, in the case of a business combination not involving the payment of consideration to all holders of Union Pacific's outstanding capital stock, if the condition specified in the following paragraph (1) is met.

 (1) The business combination shall have been approved by a majority (whether such approval is made prior to or subsequent to the acquisition of beneficial ownership of the voting stock that caused the interested shareholder to become an interested shareholder) of the continuing directors; and